-Spice allergy: Sugar and spice and everything not so niceNovember 8th, 2012 in Immunology /
+Spice allergy: Sugar and spice and everything not so niceNovember 8, 2012 in Medicine & Health / Immunology

 Imagine a world where you could never dine away from home, wear makeup, smell of sweet perfumes or eat a large percentage of food on store shelves.
 According to allergists at the American College of Allergy, Asthma and Immunology (ACAAI) Annual Scientific Meeting that is kicking off today in Anaheim, Calif., that is the world for 2 to 3 percent of individuals living with a spice allergy.